Contract Cooling-Off Periods

 Download this PDF - View all Publications

 A contract is generally a legally-binding commitment, except in certain special circumstances (fraud, for example).
 Once made, contracts may be difficult to cancel.
-As a result, you should do your homework before signing a contract.
+As a result, you should understand what a contract does before signing it.

-Consumers sometimes mistakenly believe that they have a legal right to cancel any contract, as long as they do so within a three-day “cooling-off” period.
-Most contracts do not provide for any “cooling-off” period, however.
-Instead, the law gives you a legal right to cancel certain types of contracts within a “cooling-off” period only in specific situations.
+Consumers sometimes mistakenly believe that they have a legal right to cancel any contract, as long as they do it within a three-day “cooling-off” period.
+Most contracts do not have any “cooling-off” period, however.
+Instead, the law gives you a legal right to cancel only certain types of contracts within a “cooling-off” period only in specific situations.

 Contracts Subject to Cooling-Off Periods

-Minnesota law provides “cooling-off” periods or cancellation rights only for specific types of contracts.
+Minnesota law requires certain types of contracts to have “cooling-off” periods or cancellation rights.
 Some of the more common include:

 Home Solicitation Sales